microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

     PS C:\> New-WinGetSource -Name "contoso" -ResourceGroup "WinGetRestSource" -Region "westus" -ImplementationPerformance "Demo" -ShowConnectionInstructions
     ```

-2. After the above command has completed (~15 minutes), copy and run the connection information provided for your newly created Windows Package Manager REST source to add to your winget client.
+2. After the above command has completed, copy and run the connection information provided for your newly created Windows Package Manager REST source to add to your winget client.

 ### Add manifests to the REST source